Appraisal Smart System Users, please click on “answer” next to your relevant question below to take you directly to its answer.

 The moment your Appraisor creates your Appraisal (ideally at the start of a performance period), your Appraisal Prep Form will show on your Appraisal Manager page.
 On this you will be able to make notes at any time during the year, but this is particularly important just prior to the Appraisal Interview in preparation for it.

-Why can’t I tick ratings or enter information on my Appraisal Prep Form (all the
+Why can’t I tick ratings or enter information on my Appraisal Prep Form (all the fields are dead)?

 This happens the moment your Appraisor signs the appraisal off (electronically).
 All your ratings and notes should be entered prior to the Appraisal Interview, before your Appraisor signs the appraisal off.
 Once this has happened, all appraisal forms are “locked”, including your Prep (Self Appraisal) Form.
 This ensures proper system integrity and security, and protection of all parties concerned.